spell00/MSML3/README.md

                                          are different (subcategories are optional).
 (Train, Valid or Test) Accuracy (l, h or v): Classification accuracies (Train, Valid or Test) MCC (l, h or v): Matthews correlation coefficients

+## REMARKS
+The controls are hard-coded to be named "blanc".
+That should be change to allow custom names, but that's how it is for the moment